Ilmainen toimitus yli 100 euron tilauksille - Tuotteiden toimitukset Suomesta - Viiveitä johtuen kuljetuslakosta

 If you live in a cold climate and want to avoid dry air, caulking and keeping windows closed is what you should aim for.
 Indeed, when cold air enters your home, it heats up, thus reducing overall humidity.
 Science!

-What is causing dry air at home?
+What are the causes of dry air at home?

 The role of ventilation and heating in decreasing humidity levels